Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Using a standard plan which reflects all production limit conditions helps engineers eliminate issues associated with block locations or transporting components at the worksite, as much as four years in advance of actual production.
 As a result, the company can build more practical and reliable production plans.

 “Since making the interference inspection system a standard operating procedure, Daewoo Engineering is building procedures to balance shop loads and prepare the foundation for a true digital shipyard production environment,” says Won.
-“Through the use of Siemens PLM Software technology, we have eliminated production problems before they occur and have also maximized operational efficiency.”
+“Through the use of Siemens Digital Industries Software technology, we have eliminated production problems before they occur and have also maximized operational efficiency.”